Analysis of reactor burnup simulation uncertainties for antineutrino spectrum prediction: Introduction

 One of the main goals of the JUNO experiment is to determine the neutrino mass ordering by analyzing the pattern of \antinu oscillations at medium baseline.
 This experimental measurement requires high accuracy, therefore it is mandatory to control all the systematic uncertainties related to the reactor \antinu source.
-For this purpose, the Taishan Antineutrino Observatory (TAO)~\cite{TAO} detector will measure with unprecedented energy resolution the non-oscillated \antinu spectrum at $\sim30$~m from one of the reactors exploited by JUNO.
-However, since the reactor \antinu spectrum changes as a function of reactor fuel burnup, computational tools are needed to assess the \antinu flux emitted by all reactors.
+For this purpose, the Taishan Antineutrino Observatory (TAO)~\cite{TAO} detector will measure with unprecedented energy resolution the non-oscillated \antinu spectrum at $\sim40$~m from one of the reactors exploited by JUNO.
+The importance of computational tools for predicting reactor antineutrino fluxes stands out in this framework, since in principle, if they are validated with experimental data, they can be used for flux shapes predictions, by knowing only reactor operation information.
+That could be the case for both the second Taishan reactor core as well as the six reactors of Yangjiang plant, which lack of near field detectors.
+Also, nuclear database accuracy could be benchmarked against high energy resolution TAO data.

 Until now, two different methods have been used to model the reactor \antinu flux: the conversion~\cite{Huber2011,Mueller2011} and the summation (also called \textit{ab-initio})~\cite{Fallot2012, Estienne_ab_initio} methods.
-Both approaches are affected by uncertainties related to the input data, leading to a discrepancy in both \antinu flux intensity and spectral shape~\cite{HayesVogel2016} when compared with the experimental data acquired by near detectors~\cite{DayaBay:2022jnn,DoubleChooz:2019qbj,RENO:2015ksa}.
+Both approaches are affected by uncertainties related to the input data, leading to a discrepancy in both \antinu flux intensity and spectral shape~\cite{HayesVogel2016, ZHANG2024104106} when compared with the experimental data acquired by near detectors~\cite{DayaBay:2022jnn,DoubleChooz:2019qbj,RENO:2015ksa, Stereo2023, Ko_2017, Andriamirado_2023}.

 Since JUNO and TAO will feature an unprecedented energy resolution in the field of \antinu detectors, the summation method is the most suitable to use, because it gives access to the fine structure of the spectrum~\cite{Dwyer2015}.